AnselmeClergeot/FisoEngine/README.md

 No. FisoEngine is not an extremely powerful engine that can handles enormous maps.
 But don't worry, unless you want to create a copy of Minecraft, the capacities of FisoEngine should be enough.

 * **I have an idea, or I think a part of FisoEngine is not optimised.
 What should I do?**
 Don't hesitate to send me messages to my email adress above.
-I would like to get feedbacks or even more ideas, reviews...
+I would like to get feedbacks or more ideas, reviews...
+I promise sending you an answer below 48 hours maximum.

 ### On which engine part are you working currently?